Ecological Risk Assessments

 What is an ERA?

 TCEQ defines an ecological risk assessment (ERA) as a process that evaluates the likelihood that adverse ecological effects are occurring or may occur as a result of exposure to one or more chemicals of concern (COCs) from a remediation site.
-According to the TRRP rule, some form of an ERA is required to be conducted at all remediation sites in Texas.
-If you need to develop an ERA, use these resources:
+According to the Texas Risk Reduction Program (TRRP) rule, some form of an ERA is required to be conducted at all remediation sites under this rule.

 Questions?
 Contact Us

-For answers to your questions about these documents or the ERA Program itself, call either of these staff members:
+For answers to your questions about these documents or the ERA Program itself, contact the Remediation Division at 512-239-2200.

 Or contact us via e-mail at email@example.com.